How to prevent and treat a UTI

-A urinary tract infection, also known as a UTI, is an infection that affects the urinary system, causing a constant urge to urinate, pain when urinating and pelvic pain.
-This common infection can often be treated and cause no future problems, if cared for appropriately and in a timely manner.
+A urinary tract infection, also known as a UTI, is an infection that affects the urinary system, causing a burning with urination, increased urinary frequency and an urge to urinate.
+Urinary tract infections are the most common bacterial infection in women, affecting 50% of women.
+UTIs can be treated with a short course of antibiotics.

 What causes a UTI?

 A UTI develops when bacteria that normally live in the gut invade the bladder.
-Women are especially prone to developing UTIs due to the short distance between the anus and vaginal area, as well as their short urethras.
+Women are especially prone to developing UTIs due to their anatomy — the short distance between the anus and vaginal area, as well as their short urethras.

 How can you prevent a UTI?

-Fara Bellows is an urologist at The Ohio State University Wexner Medical Center.
+Courtenay Moore is a urologist at The Ohio State University Wexner Medical Center.